@Singleton

 specified lock type unless they explicitly set the lock type with a

-the singleton class, the default lock type, @Lock(LockType.WRITE)
+the singleton class, the default lock type, @Lock(LockType.WRITE), is

 applied to all business and timeout methods.